This guide will walk you through how to create a new post and share some best practices along the way. Let’s dive in!

 Idea

-If you have not been able to find the same or similar idea after performing a search, you can create a new idea.
-However, please read this informational post before creating your idea as it outlines the 3 things you should do before submitting a new idea as well as our commitment to your ideas.
+If you have not been able to find the same or similar idea after searching the Feature Roadmap and existing Ideas, you can create a new idea.
+However, please read the below post before creating your idea as it outlines everything you should do before submitting a new idea as well as our commitment to your ideas.

 3. Create a title for your post